Airport lounge reviews, flight reviews and travel inspiration

 • No shower facilities

-Final Verdict: Is The Plaza Premium Lounge Gatwick North Terminal Worth It?
+Is The Plaza Premium Lounge Gatwick North Terminal Worth Visiting?

 Staff: 8/10